 Want to make sure your companies will continue paying their dividend?

-On Thursday, October 11th, I’ll host a free webinar.
+On Thursday, October 11th 2018, I hosted a free webinar.
 I will discuss dividend safety in your portfolio.
+You can watch the full replay by clicking the link below.

 I will address major concerns we all have regarding our holdings: how do we make sure our stocks continue paying their dividend?
 Even better, how can we make sure companies we hold will increase their dividend going forward?
 I will dig into how earnings and payout ratios are calculated, and I’ll also have a special section about REITs too!